+Overnight Guests:

-Overnight Guests: Residence hall rooms and apartments are living spaces for the students assigned to that area only.
+Residence hall rooms and apartments are living spaces for the students assigned to that area only.
 The 24-hour visitation policy is set up to allow students the ability to bring friends into their living environment at any time.
-An overnight quest is a non-resident of the room who is visiting a student living in the residence hall or apartment.
+An overnight guest is a non-resident of the room who is visiting a student living in the residence hall or apartment.
 Guests may not live or stay in your room.
 Students who have a child(ren) may not allow their child(ren) to stay or live with them in their residence hall room unless they reside in family housing (Campbell Apartments).
 Overnight guests are only allowed with the permission of the roommate(s).
 Approved guests will be allowed to stay a maximum of three nights per week with the approval of room and suitemates.
 All guests are expected to follow all University policies, and must not disrupt any community members or they will be asked to leave the building.
 Residents are responsible for the actions of their guests and are liable for any damages to University property caused by their guests.

+Smoking:

-Smoking: All campus living environments are smoke-free.
+All campus living environments are smoke-free.
 Smoking within any area (rooms, community spaces, hallways, etc.) in the residence halls or apartments is strictly prohibited.
 The entire Truman State University campus is smoke-free.
 The use of electronic smoking devices is also prohibited.

-It is your responsibility as a student and resident of Truman State University to have read and understand all of the University and Residence Life policies.
-The general student code of conduct is available online at truman.edu/conduct and detailed Residence Life policies on the Residence Life website.
 Be sure to check out the Residence Life website to learn about the rules and procedures for living on campus.
 In addition to the abbreviated versions of the policies listed here, Residence Life maintains policies in the following areas:

 - Appliances or Electronic Devices

 - Barbecuing

 - Bathrooms

-- Bicycles

 - Campaigning

-- Damage/ Vandalism
+- · Damage/Vandalism

 - Door Propping

 - Furniture

-- Hallway Sports/ Behaviors
+- · Hallway Sports/ Behaviors

-- Lounge Spaces
+- · Lounge Spaces

 - Microwaves

 - Non-compliance

 - Parking

-- Poster/Publicity

-Displays on

-Room Doors
+- Poster/Publicity Displays on Room Doors

 - Room Painting

 - Screen Opening/ Removal

 - Solicitation

 - Unauthorized Moves

 - University Identification Card

 - Visitation Hours